3 signs your loved ones may need help at home

 Peace of mind

-It is crucial to find a home care provider that you can always contact, even outside of business working hours.
+It is crucial to find a Support at Home provider that you can always contact, even outside of business working hours.
 24/7 Communication is key to giving you peace of mind so you can live comfortably, safely, and independently at home.

 Your feedback matters

 When meeting with your care provider, find out how communications, feedback, and complaints are handled.
-See if you can contact your care provider outside of working hours if an emergency happens.
+See if you can contact your Support at Home provider outside of working hours if an emergency happens.
 It is recommended that you enquire about their process for managing feedback as this may affect your quality of care.

 At ACH Group, our customers always come first, hence, your feedback matters.
-There are different ways you can give feedback and complaints including submitting an online form, fill in a printed feedback form on-site, speak with a staff member, or call us on 1300 22 44 77.
-We also offer interpretation services if English is not your first language.
+There are different ways you can give feedback and complaints including submitting an online form, fill in a printed feedback form on-site, speak with a staff member, or call us on 1300 22 44 77

-Choosing the right home care provider is the first step to set you up for success and living a good life as you age.
+Choosing the right Support at Home provider is the first step to set you up for success and living a good life as you age.
 Remember all care providers offer a variety of services and have their own points of differences.
 When it comes down to it, what’s important is your priorities, that you feel comfortable with your provider and your care plan supports you to get the most out of your home care package.

-Looking for more information about Home Care Packages?
+Looking for more information about Support at Home?

-For more information about Home Care Packages, contact ACH Group at 1300 22 44 77 or get in touch via this online enquiry form.
+For more information about Support at Home program, contact ACH Group at 1300 22 44 77 or request a call with our Welcome Team.

 HomeCarePackagesCostandFee